Marmozets: Knowing What You Know Now and hiatus (2017–2024)

 Work on the band's second album was delayed when Becca McIntyre was hospitalised after being diagnosed with hypermobility syndrome.
 McIntyre had to endure several operations and months of recovery before returning to the band.

 In January 2017, Sam Macintyre announced via Twitter that the band had completed their second album.
 The first single from the album, "Play", was released in August 2017 and reached the top of the Kerrang!
 Rock Chart.
 The song was also used as one of the official themes of the NXT Takeover special, NXT TakeOver: WarGames.

 On 10 October 2017, the band released a second single from the album, "Habits", which debuted on BBC Radio 1 prior to its official digital release.
 The band also announced details of their new album, titled Knowing What You Know Now, and made it available to pre-order.
 On 11 December 2017, the band released the third single from their new album, "Major System Error".
 The album was released on 26 January 2018.

 Following the end of the touring cycle for Knowing What You Know Now, the band entered a hiatus.
 In 2019, bandmates Becca Macintyre and Jack Bottomley welcomed their first child, and announced their marriage in June 2022.

-Upcoming third album (2024–present)
+Co.War.Dice (2024–present)

-In July 2024, Marmozets announced via Instagram that they had just signed a new record deal with The Nettwerk Music Group and would "see you all soon."
+In July 2024, Marmozets announced via Instagram that they had signed a record deal with The Nettwerk Music Group and would "see you all soon".
 On 9 July 2025, the band revealed via their Instagram page that they had completed work on their third album.
-On 5 November 2025, the band released "A Kiss From a Mother" - the first single from their upcoming third album - and announced their first live shows since 2018 which are set to begin in December.
-They also confirmed that bassist Will Bottomley had amicably left the band to pursue other musical endevours.
+On 5 November 2025, the band released "A Kiss from a Mother" – the first single from their third album – and announced their first live shows since 2018, which began in December.
+They also confirmed that bassist Will Bottomley had amicably left the band to pursue other musical endeavours.
+Two more singles, "You Want the Truth" and "New York", followed before the band announced that their third album – Co.War.Dice. – would be released on 22 May 2026.

+On July 3, 2026 they released a standalone single, "Closer to You."
+Later the same month, the band announced on Instagram that bassist Sam Macintyre had left the band - leaving the band as a three piece.

+Musical style

+Critics have categorised Mamozets' music as math rock, post-hardcore, alternative rock, punk rock and mathcore.

+They have cited influences including Big Black, the Dillinger Escape Plan, the Locust, the Chariot, Architects, the Fall of Troy, Underoath, Brace War, Trash Talk, Ceremony and S Club 7.
+In their 2011 press statement, they described their own sound as "somewhere in between Be Your Own Pet, Blakfish and the Fall of Troy".